ssi-dk/ssi_analysis_utility/README.md

 **Species-specific configurations:**

-Specific species might require unique tools when running the pipeline or different parameters for tools shared across numerous species.
+Certain species may require different tools than those currently defined or tool-specific parameters that differ from those used in other species.
 The options which distinguish them are defined in the species-specific configuration files, such as *Clostridioides difficile* specific ([`ssi_analysis_utility/workflow/configs_species/C.diff.yaml`](ssi_analysis_utility/workflow/configs_species/C.diff.yaml))

 ```yaml